mongodb/mongo-csharp-driver/Docs/reference/content/upgrading.md

 ### Backwards compatibility with driver version 2.7.0–2.13.x

-Driver version 2.14.0 only supports MongoDB 3.6+.
+Driver version 2.14.0 only supports MongoDB 3.6 and later.
 It cannot connect to clusters running earlier versions of MongoDB.
 If you need to connect to an older cluster, please use driver version 2.13.x or earlier.